WHAT TO BRING

 Dark, non-patterned clothing for work period

-Soft-soled shoes for outdoor early morning kinhin on porch
+Soft-soled shoes for outdoor early morning kinhin

 Cosmetics, non-medicinal creams, etc.

 Personal food items (unless needed to take with medication but clear this first)

 Sesshin is conducted in silence.
 If you need to communicate something to the monitor, to your job supervisor or to a roommate, use the notepaper and pens provided.
 If the matter is complicated, the monitor or your work supervisor may take you to a place out of earshot where you can handle the matter by whispering.
 Make sure your cell phone is OFF and stowed before sesshin begins.
 Give the Head of Zendo's number (773-318-3389) to anyone who might need to contact you in an emergency.
 The phone is checked for text and voicemail messages about 5 times a day, and you will be notified if you have a message that requires your swift attention.

 Everyone is assigned a job for the duration of the sesshin.
 All kitchen jobs report to the Head Cook; all other jobs report to the Head Housekeeper.
 Go over your job description with your supervisor before sesshin begins.
 During sesshin, do not leave your job until you have checked with your supervisor.

 Breakfast and dinner are formal meals.
 You will be shown how these are conducted before sesshin begins.
 Until you have memorized the meal chants, be sure to take a chant card to your place as you enter the dining area.
 You may also want to familiarize yourself with the meal chants before coming to sesshin; see the "Meal Chants" section of the pdf https://www.rzc.org/wp-content/uploads/2018/05/RZC-chant-book.pdf.
 Keep to your practice while eating.
 Do not look about the room, etc.